khanhnamle1994/technical-interview-prep/README.md

 Hashing is a process used to uniquely identify objects and store each object at some pre-calculated unique index called its “key.”
 So, the object is stored in the form of a “key-value” pair, and the collection of such items is called a “dictionary.”
 Each object can be searched using that key.
 There are different data structures based on hashing, but the most commonly used data structure is the **hash table**.

 Hash tables are generally implemented using arrays.
+Its search, insert, and delete operations all take O(1) average complexity and O(n) worst complexity.

 The performance of hashing data structure depends upon these three factors:
-* Hash Function
+* Hash Function: A function that maps a big number or string to a small integer that can be used as the index in the hash table.
-* Size of the Hash Table
+* Size of the Hash Table: Changing the size of the hash table will change the compression function, leading to the keys being allotted to different buckets.
-* Collision Handling Method
+* Collision Handling Method: Hash function may return the same hash value for 2 or more keys (collision).
+We can resolve this problem either via separate chaining or open addressing.

 Here’s an illustration of how the hash is mapped in an array.
 The index of this array is calculated through a Hash Function.